Mountain Gorilla Trekking tourism drives economic growth and conservation

 As the only great ape species experiencing a population rise, the mountain gorilla’s recovery is an undeniable conservation success story.

 But the unprecedented growth poses a challenge for its habitat in the Virunga Mountains: can it sustain the future of this critically endangered species in a rapidly industrializing Africa?

-To help secure more safe space for the mountain gorilla, African Wildlife Foundation purchased 27.8 hectares adjacent to Volcanoes National Park in Rwanda and donated the parcel of land to the government.
+To help secure more safe space for the mountain gorilla, the African Wildlife Foundation purchased 27.8 hectares adjacent to Volcanoes National Park in Rwanda and donated the parcel of land to the government.

 The first expansion to the protected area in over three decades, the donation helps Rwanda invest in its rich biodiversity and develop economic opportunities through tourism.

 Volcanoes National Park has been a priority landscape for species protection, with AWF's early conservation interventions helping to mitigate the threats facing mountain gorillas.